 Surviving and Thriving in a Virtual World

 The world is becoming increasingly virtual and many organizations exist virtually today with no “bricks and mortar” storefronts or shared employee space.
 What does the virtual workplace look like?
-What are the new trends?
+What are the new virtual small business growth trends?
 The best practices?
 And how can a service like Access Direct keep you at the top of your virtual game?

 Last year, in a Forbes article, Dan Schawbel made some predictions about what 2015 was likely to hold for the business world – technology certainly played a major role, serving as the impetus for the ability of “more people stepping out of traditional career paths.”
 It’s increasingly becoming a virtual work world and a virtual marketplace.
 Because of technology it is no longer necessary, or even advisable, for all employees who work for a company to be gathered together in one physical location, or for businesses to be bricks and mortar and located near where consumers live and work.

 We are all now firmly entrenched in a cloud economy that is opening up doors and opportunities not only for traditional members of the workforce, but certainly for new, small, and mid-size companies around the country.

 Let’s take a look at some of the growth trends that small businesses can capitalize on right now.

 Work-life balance is increasingly at the top of the list for employees seeking a new job or career.
 People want the ability to work from home, to manage their own time and to re-arrange their schedule if needed.
 For many, flexibility is right up there with salary and prestige when it comes to finding the right job fit.

 The days of emailing documents back and forth for updates and routing is fading fast in the face of cloud-based sharing platforms that allow multiple users to access and update documents at the same time.
 These tools can make version control and collaboration much more efficient.

 - Global Business Community